 Serve warm with ice cream, if desired.
 Or let your rhubarb pudding cake cool a bit, and then slice and invert on a plate.
 This shows off the pudding.

 You may also substitute a gluten free flour blend, such as Namaste Gluten Free Flour.
 With the Namaste flour, I bake an extra ten minutes.
+Friends made the recipe dairy free by substituting coconut milk with good results.

 Shares and Pins always much appreciated if you enjoy the recipe!